openshift/enhancements/enhancements/cluster-scope-secret-volumes/csi-driver-host-injections.md

 While the CSI driver is in developer preview state, cluster admins should be able to install via YAML manifests defined in GitHub.

+#### Tech Preview

+- Delivery via a CSI delivery operator (integrated with the cluster storage operator)
+- Enabled by default, cluster admin can remove.
+- Delivery operator also installs CRDs for the Share resource.

 #### GA

-We will not want to GA this EP as is until the related work noted in the Summary is complete:

-- Delivery via a CSI deivery operator (integrated with the cluster storage operator)
+- Admission controls for CSI volumes in pods (ex via via Security Context Constraints)
 - Scale testing verifies the driver can handle a large number of pods consuming a single Share
 - Security audit
-- Share API reaches GA levels of supportability.
+- Share API reaches GA levels of supportability (v1).

 ### Upgrade / Downgrade Strategy